 This is the area that has undergone the most change and I’m very happy with where we’ve landed.
 Gone are the days of sending an email to an inbox and hoping to get a response sometime in the next 2 days.
 We’ve connected PlayFab with Microsoft Support and now have a team of engineers across multiple continents able to provide private support 24 hours a day, 5 days a week.
 (We’re working on the other 2.)

-To access this support channel, we’ve created a new form in Game Manager under Help > Report an Issue.
+To access this support channel, we’ve created a new form in Game Manager under (?) > Contact Us.
 Currently the form automatically tells us which title you’re contacting us about and allows you to include any useful information and attachments.
 In the future, you’ll also be able to see the history of tickets submitted for your title.
-Professional ticketed support is available for our Pro and Enterprise tier customers.
-We see it as one of the core value additions of moving from Indie to Pro.
+Ticketed support is available for our Indie, Pro and Enterprise tier customers.
+We see it as one of the core value additions of moving up from the free tier.

 Since this is new, your feedback is going to be crucial in helping us shape the service we’re providing to meet your needs.
 After every ticket submission is closed, you’ll receive a very brief survey regarding your satisfaction with the support you were provided.
 Filling that out will help us determine how we continue to develop our support team and options.

 The two ways of obtaining technical help that every single one of our customers can utilize are our community forums and our public documentation.
 For more about that documentation and the set of changes and improvements it’s undergoing, take a look at this blog post.
 We’re trying to turn the new docs portal into a great resource for both new and experienced PlayFab developers, where everyone can contribute feedback and more.